where $\E_T[\cdot] = \E[\cdot | \mathcal{G}_T]$. Indeed, from the admissible representation of $Z$ we get

 If you are willing to give a talk or have any questions you can contact

-Abstract: We will award the fifth edition of T.A.R.H.A. to the most popular speaker of the spring chosen by a public vote.
+Abstract: We will award the sixth edition of T.A.R.H.A. to the most popular speaker of the spring chosen by a public vote.

 Antti Kykkänen